|site search by freefind|

-This page explains how best to brew essiac tea for pets.
+We will explain how best to brew essiac tea for pets.
 Because most pets need a smaller daily dose than humans do, it's important to brew the right sized batch.
 Administer essiac tea to your dog, cat, or other pet according to weight and whether or not they have a disease or illness.

-When brewing essiac tea for most pets (pets that weigh less than an average person) brewing a gallon of tea at a time will be too much.
+When brewing essiac tea for most pets (meaning, pets that weigh less than an average person) brewing a gallon of tea at a time will be too much.
 Brewing just 1 pint or 1 quart will last 1-2 weeks and therefore be more appropriate for most pets.
 Click here to see the recommended dosages of essiac tea for your pet.

 1. Bring 33 oz. of spring water to a boil and reduce to a simmer.

 2. Add 1 oz.
 (28.25 grams) of the essiac herbs blend.
-Please weigh your herbs on a kitchen scale to ensure you have the correct amount (A very rough approximation of 1 oz. herbs in dry weight is a rounded 1/4 cup dry measurement cup).
+Please weigh your herbs on a kitchen scale to ensure you have the correct amount (a very rough approximation of 1 oz. herbs in dry weight is a rounded 1/4 cup dry measurement cup).

 1. Bring 17 oz. of spring water to a boil.